Modi to file nomination from Varanasi on April 26; Nitish, Uddhav to accompany PM

-New Delhi, Apr 23: BJP president Amit Shah on Tuesday confirmed that Narendra Modi will file nomination from the Varanasi parliamentary seat for the Lok Sabha elections 2019 on April 26 and several prominent NDA leaders including JD (U) chief Nitish Kumar, SAD's Sukhbir Singh Badal and Shiv Sena chief Uddhav Thackeray would accompany the Prime Minister for the nomination filing.
+New Delhi, Apr 23: Bharatiya Janata Party (BJP) president Amit Shah on Tuesday confirmed that Narendra Modi will file nomination from the Varanasi parliamentary seat for the Lok Sabha elections 2019 on April 26 and several prominent NDA leaders including Janata Dal-United (JD-U) chief Nitish Kumar, SAD's Sukhbir Singh Badal and Shiv Sena chief Uddhav Thackeray would accompany the Prime Minister for the nomination filing.

 "Once again Modi Ji will contest from Kashi (Varanasi), he will file his nomination on afternoon of April 26.
 He will also participate in road show in Kashi on April 25.
 Sukhbir Singh Badal, Nitish Kumar, Uddhav Thackeray and other NDA leaders will be present during nomination filing by PM Modi on April 26," Shah said today.